This guide is tailored for the western valleys of Oregon and Washington.

 - Be careful not to do major pruning during periods of hot weather, since doing so exposes tender leaves underneath that haven’t acclimated to the sun’s ultraviolet rays yet, since they have been shielded by the layer of leaves you’ve just removed by pruning.
 Sun scald of these tender leaves may occur, especially on southern and southwestern sides of the plant.
 Sun scalded leaves won’t kill the plant, but it looks unsightly and diminishes the plant’s ability to photosynthate (produce food for itself).

 - Pruning of large trees: Most trees in the temperate western valleys of Oregon and Washington can be pruned anytime of the year.
-If you’re not sure what to do, or how to do it, call Good News Tree Service, Inc. for a consultation, pruning lessons or to have them do the pruning for you.
+If you’re not sure what to do, or how to do it, call Good News Tree Service, Inc. for a consultation, pruning lessons or to have us do the pruning for you.
 It is likely best to wait for cooler weather to prune stressed or sick looking trees.
 Call us if you have questions about this.

 - Prune fast growing ornamental shrubs (e.g. laurel, privet, photinia, laurustinus, barberry) that are beginning to look shabby.
 You may need to prune them again in the early summer for a more neat and manicured look.